Atrial fibrillation: What you need to know

 The Rhythm Evaluation for Anticoagulation with Continuous Monitoring of Atrial Fibrillation Trial (REACT-AF)

 This clinical trial will compare two treatments for preventing stroke in AFib.
 Researchers will test whether taking anticoagulant drugs (which prevent blood clotting) only when signaled by an AFib-sensing smartwatch is more effective than continuously taking them.
 If successful, this trial could lead to more individualized and cost-effective anticoagulant use in AFib patients.
-Learn more about this research.
+Learn more about REACT-AF research.

 Machine Learning in Atrial Fibrillation